 All EEA students will have the possibility to study for free.
-For non-EEA students, there are costs associated with studying in this country, but they are manageable with a lot of payment options available.
+For non-EEA students, there are costs associated with looking in this country, but they are manageable with many payment options available.
 Student accommodation on campus can range between $590 to $1,180 per month.
-Studying in Ireland provides high-quality education and is ranked top 10 for education in the world.
-Ireland also offers globally recognised qualifications.
+Studying in Ireland provides high-quality education and is ranked top 10 for education globally, and Ireland also offers globally recognized qualifications.

-The post-study visa is a great benefit to international students who want to find work in Ireland after they complete their studies.
+The post-study visa is an excellent benefit to international students who want to work in Ireland after completing their studies.
 Once a job opportunity is received, they can apply for a green card in Ireland.
 There are many prospects for students in Ireland regarding study and work.

 5.The Brilliant Culture and Long History

 They have a traditional Irish dance called the “Irish Stepdance”.
-Fascinating to watch when the women and men perform this dance as they have upright stiff bodies and move their feet quickly to the music.
+It’s fascinating to watch when the women and men perform this dance as they have good, stiff bodies and move their feet quickly to the music.
 The national sports include Gaelic and Hurling.
-Gaelic is basically football but moved around both with hands and feet instead of the normal football which involves feet only.
+Gaelic is football but moved around both with hands and feet instead of the regular football, which involves feet only.

-There are other cultural facts you can learn when you move here such as the different accents not only in Dublin, but in every single county you go to.
-Dublin has a few accents depending on which area you are from.
-I’m pretty sure you will end up picking up one of these when you move to Ireland.
+You can learn other cultural facts when you move here, such as the different accents in Dublin and every country you go to has a different spelling.
+Dublin has a few accents depending on which area you are from, and I’m sure you will pick up one of these when you move to Ireland.

-Ireland is a beautiful country and because it is so small, you can easily fill your weekends with exploring the hidden beauties of this island.
-It was voted as the 18th most beautiful country in the world.
-This is no surprise as Ireland is known for its greenery, mountains, beautiful countryside, and landscapes.
-Not only is the countryside spectacular, but Dublin is also one of the best cities to visit as it has amazing architecture and some beautiful canals.
+Ireland is a beautiful country, and because it is so tiny, you can quickly fill your weekends with exploring the hidden beauties of this island.
+It was voted the 18th most beautiful country globally, which is no surprise as Ireland is known for its greenery, mountains, beautiful countryside, and landscapes.
+The countryside is spectacular, but Dublin is also one of the best cities to visit as it has impressive architecture and some beautiful canals.

 The Giants Causeway

 The Giants Causeway is probably the most amazing place you can visit in Ireland.
-It is in County Antrim and consists of about 40,000 interlocking basalt columns.
-It was created as a result of an ancient volcanic eruption.
+It is in County Antrim and consists of about 40,000 interlocking basalt columns created due to an ancient volcanic eruption.
 This place is also called “The 8th Wonder of The World”.

 The Cliffs of Moher